Consider what it takes for Briers North to thrive, appreciate in value, and be a great place to live.

 - Remove trees when they start to fail or get too big.

 - Make ongoing repairs to drippers, pop-up spray heads, irrigation valves, valve boxes and plumbing.
-In a typical summer we remedy several problems like that.

 - Complete ad-hoc projects, some small and some large, to address needs or opportunities.
 The largest project we have tackled to-date was the major upgrade to the entrance in 2014, which successfully rolled out a fund-raiser, new signs, new lighting, irrigation and electrical upgrades, and major fence repairs and repainting.